(This post was updated September 21, 2019 to correct information on global moderators.)

 phpBB is configured to recognize 57 common robots and crawlers used by search engines to index content in your forums.
 You can use the bots group to selectively turn off and on which forums bots can see and index.
 However, there are many more bots out there than these 57.
 They can be added selectively if you want: ACP > System > General Tasks > Spiders/Robots.
 As a practical matter if you don’t want any of your forum content to be indexed, it’s much simpler to create a robots.txt file and place it in your forum’s root directory with deny all permissions.
 There is no guarantee that a bot will follow the policy in a robots.txt file, so the ultra paranoid administrator should set forum permissions for both the bots and guests group to see no more than the name of the forum: ACP > Users and groups > Group forum permissions.

 Global moderators have permission to moderate any forum you create.
 Starting out the administrator will usually moderate all posts.
 At some point as board traffic builds it becomes useful to delegate moderation to trusted users.
 You can add a global moderator using the members link on the Manage Groups page.
 ACP > Users and groups > Manage groups.

 You can also create moderators whose privileges extend to moderating only specific forums.
 This is done by either creating a specific group or individually.
 Here you can give a moderator permissions to moderate a subset of your forums.

 For a specific moderation group, the best-practices is to:

 Create the group and copy global moderator permissions.
 ACP > Users and groups > Manage groups.
-Next, place any members you can to be a forum-specific moderator into the group by clicking on the members link.
-Note that this actually assigns forum permissions to the group, such as the ability to post or reply.
+Next, place any members you want to be a forum-specific moderator into the group by clicking on the members link.

 Forum moderation can also be assigned individually.
 As a best practice it’s best to avoid assigning permissions outside of a group.